podcasts

 They say Chicago’s skyline was built in steel—but its soul was built in sound.
 Retro Waves: Legends of the Airwaves celebrates the golden era of radio—when larger-than-life DJs, jingles, and engineers turned microphones into magic.
 Hosted by Vinny Vinyl, the velvet-voiced storyteller of the night, each short-format episode travels back to the studios, stations, and stories that shaped America’s soundscape.

 No SFX.
 No music.
-Just story, memory, and the courage to program for discovery.
+Just story, connection, and the magic of radio when the city talks back.

 Retro Waves: Legends of the Airwaves is a JourneyWise Studios production.
 For more, visit jwstud.io.

 AI Disclosure: Vinny Vinyl, Maggie Mercury, Rusty Fader, and Shep Golden are original AI-generated personas created by JourneyWise Studios using verified historical sources and advanced voice synthesis.
-Their performances honor the craft, emotion, and spirit of radio’s greatest era—preserving its stories through the power of sound.
+Their performances honor the craft, spirit, and companionship of radio’s greatest era.